eriksunden/openvdb-cmake/README.md

 # OpenVDB "easier" multi-platform building

-OpenVDB is added as a submodule and minimal OpenEXR/IllmBase as well as zlib has been included for convenience.
+OpenVDB is added as a submodule (to own fork) and minimal OpenEXR/IllmBase as well as zlib has been included for convenience.

 The directory named opengl includes glew/glfw as submodules for building openvdb:s internal opengl viewers.

-OpenVDB:s viewer files have been modified to utilize glew.

 Main contribution is CMake files for easier build environment setups.